RestAuth/server/doc/migrate/import-format.rst

         }
     }

-In this example, only *example.com* is an actually usable (from localhost).
+In this example, only *example.com* is actually usable (from localhost).
 The other services may still be usable if the service already exists.
 In the case of *example.org*, for example, the two named hostnames would be added to an existing service with the same name.